carnalito80/bgnews/src/markdown/post-2.md

   <div class="col-9 col-12-small">

  #### Masterminds & Villains
- - *The Beoynder* -With 21 Strength on normal level, and24 on Epic level, this guy is hard, but not as hard as you might think.
+ - *The Beoynder* -With 21 Strength on normal level, and 24 on Epic level, this guy is hard, but not as hard as you might think.
 He's got **Cosmic Threat** on cards that costs 5 or more (6 or more on the Epic version), so totally doable in late game, but no way before that, and on some schemes then it might be too late.
 He leads *From Beyond* a villain group consisting of huge number bad guys with Cosmic Threat.
 Some of them can even destroy City Spaces if you let them escape...
  - *The Grandmaster* leads *Elders of the Universe* and they love to put on **Contest of Champions** a lot.
 As im not a fan of the mechanic itself, im not a fan of this Mastermind.
  - *Magus* -Adam Warlocks evil future version of himself which gets stronger if the villain in the city has any Shards on them, so fighting him revolves around managing the city villains with those said Shards.
 Of course, he leads the *Universal Church of Thruth* and these guys gives Shards to every other Villain in the City when they enter as a Ambush effect.
 Nice, eh?